WICG/manifest-incubations/scope_extensions-explainer.md

 The app in the image (`PWinter`) has navigated to a url out of its scope (`airhorner.com`).
 The white bar on top of the web app is providing information to the user about this change of scope.
-While this is a security feature, it can be the case that an application would want to extend its scope.
+While this is a security feature, it can be the case that an application wants to extend its scope.
 For example, an application might host content that is located in one specific origin, and rely on a login page that is out of the scope of the application itself to access that content.
 In other cases, the same application might be associated to